 Disaster Relief.
 If you are affected by certain federally declared disasters, you may be eligible for extended deadlines to complete certain time-sensitive to specific federally declared disasters, refer to Treasury regulation 301.7508A-1(c)(1), Revenue Procedure 2018-58, or the IRS website at www.irs.gov.

 Nonforfeitability.
 Your interest in this Traditional SIMPLE IRA is nonforfeitable at all times.

-Trustee.
-The Trustee of this Traditional SIMPLE IRA must be a bank, a federally insured credit union, a savings and loan association, a corporation that is incorporated under the laws that it is domiciled in (and is subject to supervision and examination by the Commissioner of Banking or other officer of such state in charge of the administration of the banking laws of such state), or an entity approved by the IRS to act as trustee.
+Custodian.
+The Custodian of this Traditional SIMPLE IRA is nonforfeitable at all times.
+Custodian.
+The Custodian of this Traditional SIMPLE IRA must be a bank, a federally insured credit union, a savings and loan association, a corporation that is incorporated under the laws that it is domiciled in (and is subject to supervision and examination by the Commissioner of Banking or other officer that is incorporated under the laws that it is domiciled in (and is subject to supervision and examination by the Commissioner of Banking or other officer of such state in charge of the administration of the banking laws of such state), or an entity approved by the IRS to act as custodian.
 Investment Restrictions.
 Money in your Traditional SIMPLE IRA may not be used to buy a life insurance policy or invested in collectibles as defined in Code section 408(m).
 However, specially minted United States gold and silver coins, and certain state-issued coins, are permissible investments.
 Platinum coins and certain gold, silver, platinum, or palladium bullion (as described in IRC Sec.
 408(m)(3)) are also permitted as IRA investments.
 No Commingling.
 Assets in your Traditional SIMPLE IRA may not be combined with other property, except in a common trust fund or common investment fund.